who-owns-lausanne/who-owns-lausanne/README.md

 # Who owns Lausanne?

 ## Abstract
+Why are rents in Lausanne so expensive?
+And who profits from it?

+The real estate market is usually quite opaque to the public.
+Being ourselves residents of Lausanne, we know how hard finding affordable housing can be.
+Therefore we would like to know more about the market situation that causes these difficulties.
+Our goal is to analyse cadastral data in order find and visualise the ownership proportions of real estate in the city of Lausanne under different perspectives.

-Using cadastral data, we propose a solution to interpret the real estate area in Lausanne.
-Our goal is to advocate the public across real estate monopoly, leveraging public-domain data and producing valuable insights.
-Applying data analysis we attempt to relate real estate owners and eccessively high cost of rent and the price of apartment.
-Moreover, we try to understand the data from a political point of view, with the ultimately hope to show a trasparent situation of this unknown market, _for the good of our society._
+More concretely, leveraging public-domain data from the administration of both the city of Lausanne and the _canton de Vaud_ we attempt to relate real estate owners and high cost of rents.
+Moreover, we try to understand the data from a political point of view.
+Thereby we hope to improve the transparency of the real estate situation and its effects – _for the good of our society._

 ## Research questions
  - **Who owns Lausanne?**
-  Our title already gives the primary question we want to answer with our project.
-The goal is however not to simply condense the data to a single name.
+  Our title already gives the primary question we want to answer with this project.
 Our goal is to visualise and analyse the ownership of real estate under different perspectives.

  - **What proportion of real estate is possessed by companies,    privates, etc.?**